danbev/learning-nodejs/notes/snapshot.md

    ...
 }
 ```
-What is happening here is that we are extracting data from the snapshot and
+What is happening here is that we are extracting data from the snapshot,
+specifying the indexes that were returned when `AddData` was called, and
 then populating External's.
 These are defined using macros in IsolateData:
 ```c++
 #define VP(PropertyName, StringValue) V(v8::Private, PropertyName)